nghaffar21/Videogame-Store/README.md

 2 - Design(User Interface Design, Layered Architecture using Facade Controller: Presentation, Domain, and Data layers)

-3 - Implementation(Use of Transaction Script Pattern, Database Design in PostgreSQL, Write C++ code, Connect the C++ project with the Database using pqxx)
+3 - Implementation(Use of Transaction Script Pattern, Database Design in PostgreSQL, Write C++ code, Connect the C++ project with the Database using libpqxx)

 ## Class Diagram